-Found in almost any art store, Winsor & Newton's Winton Oil Colour is the brand's student grade oil paint.
+Found in almost any art store, Winsor & Newton‘s Winton Oil Colour is the brand's student-grade oil paint.
 They are priced well for the amount of pigment and also make a great choice if you need a high volume of color.
 Winton Oil Colours are known for how mixable they are, and they're a nice introduction to oils if you are switching from acrylics.
 Their 10-tube starter set will provide you with a nice range of colors for most projects—from cadmium red deep hue and french ultramarine to burnt sienna and titanium white.
 They also have a fast drying time of 2 to 7 days.
 For a step up, you might also try Winsor & Newton Artists' Oil Colors.

 Best Professional Oil Paints

 Don't be fooled by the name, this isn't a gimmick.
 Bob Ross oil paints aren't just a fun novelty named after The Joy of Painting master, they're also a great mid-price oil paint option.
-The pigment load isn't as high as some other artist grade paints, but they are priced well and available in large, 150 ml tubes.
+The pigment load isn't as high as some other artist-grade paints, but they are priced well and available in large, 150 ml tubes.
 And, of course, the consistency is perfect for Ross' wet-on-wet technique.

 With its thick, gritty consistency and extremely high pigment load, many professional artists swear by Williamsburg.
 Started by a painter based in Brooklyn in the 1980s, the company was bought by Golden in 2009, but the quality has remained high.
 Though costly, Williamsburg oil paints are well worth it for their quality of color.
 As one reviewer notes, “When you want to be able to see expressive brush strokes, it really helps to use one of the best.”

-A top tier oil paint at top-tier prices, Blockx has been manufactured in Belgium since 1865.
+A top-tier oil paint at top-tier prices, Blockx has been manufactured in Belgium since 1865.
 Hand grinding pigments on stone mills, Blockx paints are known for their buttery consistency and are guaranteed to be perfectly lightfast.
 Iron oxides, earths, and blacks are made with linseed, while all others are combined with poppy oil to prevent yellowing.

-This British brand was developed by an artist in London, with the premium prices reflecting the high pigment load that provides intense color.
+This British brand was developed by artist Michael Harding in London, with the premium prices reflecting the high pigment load that provides an intense color.
 The good news is, the lack of fillers means that a tube goes a long way.
 They also mean that the paint shouldn't flake or crack over time.
 If you want to dip your toe in the water, try out a single tube and see how it compares.
 You may never turn back.